Application Requirements and Procedure for the M.Sc. Physics programs

 - Letter of motivation

-- Describe in 400 to 800 words (not more than two pages) your reasons for undertaking the chosen Master's degree program in physics at TUM, stating on basis of which specific talents and interests you are particularly suited for it.
-You have to justify your qualification based on your previous studies, paying careful attention to these matching the academic requirements of our Master's programs and understanding the consequences of any substantial differences (see our academic requirements further below).
-You are also expected to state the fields of research you are interested in, connecting them with the possible specialization courses in our program and the scientific work of our research groups.
+- Describe in 400 to 800 words (not more than two pages) your reasons for undertaking the chosen Master's degree program in physics at TUM, In Explain why you are suitable for the degree programme, paying careful attention to the academic requirements of our Master's programs and the consequences of any substantial differences.
+You also have to state which reasons led to the choice of the degree programme at the TUM (interests, previous knowledge from the Bachelor, desired fields of specialisation).
+You are also expected to name the fields of research you are interested in, connecting them with the possible specialization courses in our program and the scientific work of our research groups.
 The motivation letter has to be connected to the chosen Master's program, a general statement about your interest in physics is not sufficient.
-You can upload the your letter of motivation during the online application process.

-- You have to hand in your transcript, diploma and degree certificate as certified or notarized copies.
-We do not accept non-certified copies.
-You must submit your documents (i) in the original language and (ii) include certified or notarized translations into English or German.
+- You have to hand in your transcript, diploma and degree certificate.
+If the original language of the documents is other than German or English, you must submit your documents (i) in the original language and (ii) in certified translations into English or German.

 You are required to submit the academic records from each university or college you have attended, including the official transcript of records (mark sheets) and evidence of all degrees awarded.